Paul Baffoe-Bonnie: Appointment as Acting Chief Justice

+Baffoe-Bonnie was appointed to serve as acting Chief Justice of Ghana following the suspension of Gertrude Torkornoo on April 23.
+His appointment and vetting was challenged by the removed Chief Justice on 16 October 2025, alleging that her removal was unconstitutional and that the findings of the committee were "irrational, absurd and perverse in the Wednesbury sense".

 Personal life

-Baffoe-Bonnie's parents are Opanyin Baffoe-Bonnie from Sewua in the Bosomtwe district and Ama Kyerewaa from Breman in Kumasi.

 Baffoe-Bonnie is married to Patience Baffoe-Bonnie.
 Kwasi Sainti Baffoe-Bonnie, who owned Network Broadcasting Company Limited which run Radio Gold FM in Ghana, was his brother.